ati-ozgur/course-database/course-contents/database-convergence-en.md

 Full text searches are faster than LIKE operators when used with a lot of documents.

+## Integrated programming languages

+Using stored procedures and other languages, databases offer powerful features to work with data and code together in database.
+I am not very fond of most of these features but they are widely used by some software companies.
+See @sec-sql-stored-procedures stored procedures chapter for more about them.

 ## Other perspectives for same idea: